alilia/touchdesigner/README.md

 The goal of this implementation is to be able to detect when a user blows into a tube.
 The tube has a [three-wire](https://youtu.be/UJK2JF8wOu8?t=208) 12V cooling fan ([KF0610H1HM-R](https://lomex.hu/pdf/jam/(jam)_kf0610-01.pdf)) in it.
 So, the third, tachometer wire connected to Arduino with a pull-up resistor, receives two signals per rotation.

 However, when accelerating the fan from a static position, only hard blows were detected.
 Therefore, a base speed is set to the fan.
 That way a slight change in speed is detected.

+### Touchdesigner component custom parameters

+* `Basespeed` : 12V cooling fan has a base speed powered by Arduino's 5V, which can vary.
+Therefore, base speed is set, speed above what value should be published to the serial by Arduino